sdesalas/trifleJS/README.md

 We are currently about 50-60% throguht the [PhantomJS API](http://phantomjs.org/api/).

-For detailed information on which methods are available please refer to:
+For detailed information on which methods are available please refer to [triflejs.org](http://triflejs.org):

 - [Global Methods](http://triflejs.org#post-11)
 - [Object: phantom](http://triflejs.org#post-18)